-For all beacons with an internal navigation device (except ELT(DT)s), continue changing the appropriate navigation signal once every 4 minutes and 55 seconds by a distance of at least 1 km and no more than 30 km for beacons coded with Standard, National or RLS Location protocols, and at least 10.5 km and no more than 30 km^{} for beacons coded with User-Location protocols until the end of the manufacturer-declared minimum operating lifetime(depending beacon type).
-Ensure that the encoded position data in the digital message changes in accordance with the requirements of C/S T.001 4.5.5.4 and as declared by the manufacturer in their location data update scheme[†].
+For all beacons with an internal navigation device (except ELT(DT)s), continue changing the appropriate navigation signal once every 2 minutes by a distance of at least 1 km and no more than 30 km for beacons coded with Standard, National or RLS Location protocols, and at least 10.5 km and no more than 30 km[†] for beacons coded with User-Location protocols until the end of the manufacturer-declared minimum operating lifetime(depending beacon type).
+For beacons designed to be coded with multiple location protocol types (e.g., User, Standard, National, RLS), this test shall be repeated once for each type of the declared protocols, however tests of the second and subsequent protocol types shall be limited to a test period of at least 2 hours greater than the time at which the final GNSS timing update transition occurs, as long as the manufacturer provides a statement (section 5.1, part (n)iv), that the encoded position data update timings are identical for all the declared protocols (except for the RLS GNSS Receiver timing, which shall also comply with C/S T.001 section 4.5.7).
+Ensure that the encoded position data in the digital message changes in accordance with the requirements of C/S T.001 section 4.5.5.4 and as declared by the manufacturer in their location data update scheme[‡].